 Heng Chun Seng Red Meat Soup

-Open for over 40 years, this restaurant is famous for its tender red meat and their specialty maw fai “firepot,” or hot pot.
+Open for over 40 years, this restaurant is famous for its tender red meat and its specialty maw fai “firepot,” or hot pot.
 They sell the soup with two types of noodles, sen mi, and sen lek.
 I always order sen lek with everything “saie took yang” beef and entrails (tongue, liver, intestines, and spleen) a delicious sugar/salted mixture.
 But of course, you can choose according to your taste.
 50 baht + 2 baht if you drink water.
 The lady speaks English.

 Open.
 Monday to Friday from 07.00 to 15.00